 Discipline is essential for coordinated action, and for overcoming fear.
 But war is chaos.
 What does a well-disciplined soldier do when the original plan isn’t working?
 What does he do when his commanding officer is absent or incapacitated?

 He sticks to his orders.
 And so he often pointlessly fails and dies.

 Tin Can Sailors

 We know what the “weak,” undisciplined American servicemen often did in those situations.
 Over and over throughout WWII, and in many other wars, they did what the tin can sailors who turned their ships and sailed down the maw of the Japanese flotilla did.
-They did what the tin can sailors such as Thomas J. Lupo did.
+They did what sailors such as Thomas J. Lupo did.
 In the best traditions of American independent thought, they spit out an expletive about orders, ignored tradition and authority, and began thinking for themselves.

 As the world becomes more complicated, as our problems expand, that’s what we need.
 We need independent thinking not just in the US military, but in industry, in government, and everywhere.
 We need people who constantly look at problems anew, who are unafraid to jettison authority and dogma when necessary, and think for themselves.